RaquelSalanchezz/Automated-Planning-for-Adaptive-CPS/README.md

 3. Run the cell containing the main program.
 The output of this cell displays the planning, the timespan of the solution.

 ### Execution of the code to generate the charts
-You can also generate the evaluation charts using found in evaluation_charts.ypinb.
+You can also generate the evaluation charts using the code found in evaluation_charts.ypinb.
+To achieve this, simply run the cells in order, and various graphs will be displayed as output.
+If you wish to modify the data to create new graphs, you can do so by editing the data matrices at the beginning of the code that generates each graph.